+The business drew inspiration from the Howard Johnson’s chain of restaurants in the United States.
 Happy Eater was the first roadside restaurant chain in Britain to principally target the family market.
-Happy Eater outlets had superior children’s play area facilities compared to Little Chef, both inside and outside.
+Happy Eater outlets had children’s menus and baby-feeding facilities as well as superior play area facilities compared to Little Chef, both inside and outside.

 By 1980 there were 17 restaurants, and the company needed expansion capital.
 Courage, the national brewer, acquired a 52.7 percent stake.

 The company had a turnover of £8 million in 1983-4, which rose to £11.8 million for 1984-5.
 By 1986 there were 61 outlets and the company employed 1,430 people.

 The majority of outlets were situated in South East England, East Anglia, the Midlands and along the A1.
 In 1986 only one outlet was franchised, the rest being owned or leased.
 Outlets could seat between 70 and 110 diners.

 In 1987 the chain was acquired by Trust House Forte, the owners of Little Chef, for £14.2 million.
 In 1988 the chain peaked with 90 outlets.